Nordlien/PhotoTags-Synchronizer/docs/userguide/autocorrect/index.md

 ## Rename tool

 After the media files have been updated the [Rename tool](userguide/renametool) will be run.

+{% include footer.md %}